One of Our Spies Is Missing: Plot

 Illya Kuryakin is investigating the theft of cats in the Soho area of London, and Napoleon Solo is on a mission to determine the whereabouts of the famous, suddenly youthful appearing, and now missing 83-year-old biologist Benjamin Lancer.
 Solo contacts Lancer's daughter Lorelei, a model at the Paris salon of Madame Raine De Sala.
-De Sala orders her associate Olga and another model Do Do to make sure that Lorelei does not speak to Solo.
+De Sala orders her associate Olga and model Do Do to make sure that Lorelei does not speak to Solo.

-De Sala herself visits Sir Norman Swickert, a very old statesman she knew and admired as a child, and brings along with her Dr. Gritsky – a colleague of Dr. Lancer.
+De Sala then visits Sir Norman Swickert, an old statesman she knew and admired as a child, and brings along with her Dr. Alexander Gritsky – a colleague of Dr. Lancer.
 Swickert complains of being too old to have political power anymore, and De Sala reveals her desire for such power as he once had, her resentment of not having it available to her since she is a woman, and her ability to make him a younger man with Gritsky's help.

 Meanwhile, Solo's efforts to contact Lorelei result in Do Do and Olga acting together to kill her rather than have her speak to Solo.
 Solo discovers this when he is lured to Lorelei's apartment and, after a fight with Do Do, discovers both Lorelei's body and a note to Lorelei that she could contact her father through Philip Bainbridge.
 Solo attempts to contact Bainbridge in London (meeting Swickert's full-time nurse Joanna Sweet in the process), but Swickert is speaking with him first.
 Swickert becomes convinced that the middle-aged Bainbridge is actually the elderly Lancer made young again via a medical process.
 Olga has followed Solo and, in attempting to kill him, accidentally kills Bainbridge/Lancer.
-A chase and fight ensues with the result being the escape of Olga and the death of Do Do.
+A chase and fight ensues with the result being the escape of Olga and Do Do's death.

 Having seen Swickert with Lancer, Solo visits Swickert at his country estate and questions him about Bainbridge and Lancer.
 Swickert refuses to say much beyond that Lancer was a member of the Bridge of Lions club, a private chess club that Swickert founded to build a bridge among the great men of many nations to allow them freedom to communicate under all circumstances – thereby reducing the chances of cataclysms like World War I.